Josh Ramirez

 Lesson from the terrain

 When the platform's answer is 'subscribe or no music,' the iPhone underneath it is still a perfectly good audio computer — AVFoundation will play any file you point it at, and MPNowPlaying will hand that playback to the lock screen and the AirPods for free.
 Self-hosting your own software is mostly the willingness to write the thirty lines that the SaaS layer was charging rent for.
-The trip didn't need Spotify; it needed a binary I owned.
+The trip did not need Spotify; it needed a binary I owned.

 Cross-links